 Members also announced Tuesday the EC has spent more than $12.1 million since 2021 in fees related to an investigation of its handling of sexual abuse allegations and subsequent litigation.

-The numbers show the EC has “done everything in our power to take the burden on ourselves to protect the Cooperative Program and the work of the Convention and its entities,” said Adam Wyatt, chairman of the EC’s Committee on Convention Finances and Stewardship Development.
+The numbers show the EC has “done everything in our power to take the burden on ourselves to protect the Cooperative Program and the work of the convention and its entities,” said Adam Wyatt, chairman of the EC’s Committee on Convention Finances and Stewardship Development.
 “And it is our effort of trying to just be as transparent and clear about where we really are.”

 In a short report to members Tuesday morning, Iorg struck a personal tone about his first few months in the role of EC president.
-He has been “capitalizing on the key relationships I have” in the Convention, he said, meeting with entity leaders, state convention leaders and others, adding that he plans to visit 17 state Baptist convention meetings this fall.
+He has been “capitalizing on the key relationships I have” in the convention, he said, meeting with entity leaders, state convention leaders and others, adding that he plans to visit 17 state Baptist convention meetings this fall.

 “We believe in partnership,” he said.

-After the final plenary, which was held in executive (closed) session, EC Chairman Philip Robertson reported that members had voted to increase the SBC Operating Budget to $11.8 million and to authorize Iorg to execute a loan secured by the SBC building in Nashville as well as to place the building up for sale.
+After the final plenary session, which was held in executive (closed) session, EC Chairman Philip Robertson reported that members had voted to increase the SBC Operating Budget to $11.8 million and to authorize Iorg to execute a loan secured by the SBC building in Nashville as well as to place the building up for sale.

 Robertson also reported that EC members received and approved a report from the EC’s legal strategies committee.